 The IT team at Illinois College knows this all too well.
 When deciding to launch their eSports program in the summer of 2017, they knew they needed a robust network to support a room full of gamers eager to win League of Legends championships.
 But first, they had to build a brand-new facility in the middle of campus, stocked with several computer and console gaming stations.
 Equipped with Cisco Meraki MR access points, MS switches, and MX security appliances, the Meraki Gaming Center was born.
 Students can now receive full-ride scholarships to join the Illinois College eSports team, a part of the school’s overall athletics program.

 Think you can go back to college for your Mario Kart skills?
 Probably not.
 But when incoming students start pressuring your college or university to provide an eSports team, will you have the network to support it?

-Join us on Thursday, June 21st for a live webinar with Illinois College CIO and Assistant CIO, Marc Benner and Patrick Brown, to hear how they are supporting their eSports program with Meraki.
+Watch the webinar recording with Illinois College CIO and Assistant CIO, Marc Benner and Patrick Brown, to hear how they are supporting their eSports program with Meraki.
 They also have a full-stack Meraki solution that supports all students and teachers on-campus, complete with access points, switches, security appliances, security cameras, and endpoint management, for a robust network for all students.
-You will even see a live demo of their Meraki dashboard and have the opportunity to ask questions.
-Plus, eligible webinar attendees will receive a free access point, so you can test Meraki out for yourself!
-Register here.
+You will even see a demo of their Meraki dashboard.